liferay/liferay-docs/discover/portal/articles/120-search/01-whats-new-in-search.markdown

 ![Figure 2: Reindexing content now happens in the Search administration application.](../../images/search-admin.png)

 **Default/Customizable Search Pages**
-: There's a pre-configured search page template you can use to get a sensible default search page up and running.
+: Use a pre-configured search page template to get a sensible default search page up and running.

 ![Figure 3: Use the search page template to create your site's dedicated search page.](../../images/search-page-template.png)

 **Advanced Search Syntax**
-: Use Elasticsearch's Query String syntax to create advanced search queries (if Elasticsearch is your Search Engine).
+: Use Elasticsearch's Query String syntax to create advanced search queries (if using Elasticsearch as your Search Engine).
 The actual query syntax and further processing are dependent on the search engine's implementation details.
 Consult your search provider's documentation for more information.

 ![Figure 4: Use Elastic's Query String syntax to construct advanced search queries.](../../images/search-advanced-syntax.png)

 **Multiple Facet and Term Selection**
 : Narrow search results using Facets.
-In @product-ver@, continue refining results by selecting as many facets and as many terms as necessary.
+Continue refining results by selecting as many facets and as many terms as necessary.
 Previously, only one facet term could be used at a time.

 ![Figure 5: Facets and their terms can be selected in multiples to refine search results.](../../images/search-multiple-facet-selection.png)